J-Hoplin/FastAPI-Starter/README.md

 - SWAGGER_USERNAME
 - SWAGGER_PASSWORD

-The Swagger UI is available at the route: `/docs/swagger`
+The Swagger UI is available at the endpoint: `/docs/swagger`

 ## Relevant documents on concepts leveraged in this base code